-The Aircraft Registration and Airworthiness Section is vested with the major responsibility for the development of rules and procedure for registration of civil aircraft in Sri Lanka, in accordance with the applicable international standards and recommended practices.
-It includes grant of approval for Maintenance Training Organisations, Continuing Airworthiness

-Management Organisations and aircraft maintenance organisations and monitoring their activities.
+The Aircraft Registration and Airworthiness Section is vested with the major responsibility for the development of rules and procedure for registration of civil aircraft in Sri Lanka in accordance with the applicable international standards and recommended practices.
+It includes grant of approval for Maintenance Training Organizations, Continuing Airworthiness Management Organizations and aircraft maintenance organizations and monitoring their activities.

-This section carries out airworthiness related functions on all aircraft registered in Sri Lanka and surveillance of all civil registered aircraft operated in Sri Lanka.
+This section carries out Airworthiness related functions on all aircraft registered in Sri Lanka and surveillance of all civil registered Aircraft operated to Sri Lanka.

-The Civil Aircraft Registry in Sri Lanka stood at a total of 88 by the end of December 2019 and includes 29 large aircraft (MTOW>5700KGS), 42 light aircraft, nine Helicopters, six balloons and two ultra lights.
+Civil Aircraft registry in Sri Lanka stood a total of 88 by the end of December, 2019 and includes 29 Large aircraft (MTOW>5700KGS), 42 Light aircraft, 09 Helicopters, 06 Balloons and 02 Ultra Lights.